rubengardner/rpsls/README.md

 Foreground & background  color| Checked foreground information is not distracted by backgrounds| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Media| All images and videos on the pages load and played.
-The video added was not auto play.
 All images were checked if it blurred in differnt screen sizes| PASS

 ### Footer